 To date, only a handful of full-scale building experiments have been conducted.
 Of these, none have evaluated the post-earthquake fire performance of the complete building system and only in Japan have they emphasized evaluating nonstructural component and system (NCS) response during earthquake shaking.
 This belies the fact that NCSs encompass more than 80% of the total investment in building construction.
 Furthermore, over the past three decades the majority of earthquake-induced direct losses in buildings are directly attributed to NCS damage.

-This shaketable project involved earthquake and post-earthquake fire testing of a five-story building built at full-scale and completely furnished with NCSs, including a functioning passenger elevator, partition walls, cladding and glazing systems, piping, HVAC, ceiling, sprinklers, building contents, as well as passive and active fire systems (Jose Restrepo, PI).
+This shaketable project (Jose Restrepo, PI) involved earthquake and post-earthquake fire testing of a five-story building built at full-scale and completely furnished with NCSs, including a functioning passenger elevator, partition walls, cladding and glazing systems, piping, HVAC, ceiling, sprinklers, building contents, as well as passive and active fire systems.
 In support of this project, SOPAC instrumented the building with 50 Hz Navcom NCT-200DGPS instruments.
 Results of these experiments can be found in Chen et al. (2017).
+See movie below.

 2013: SIO MEMS accelerometer experiments on a partially precast-concrete four-story structure constructed at half scale